pyapp-kit/app-model/docs/index.md

 1. **It decouples the structure of the application from the underlying backend**

-    This makes it it easier to change the backend without having to change the application.
-(Obviously, as an application grows with a particular backend, it does become harder to extract, but having a losely coupled model is a step in the right direction)
+    This makes it easier to change the backend without having to change the application.
+(Obviously, as an application grows with a particular backend, it does become harder to extract, but having a loosely coupled model is a step in the right direction)

 1. **It's easier to test**